 Louise Brooks wrote seven pieces over a few years for film journals, with many different topics.
 Her early writings include a memoir of Marion Davies’ niece Pepi, who is addicted to morphine, an alcoholic, and a victim of the Hollywood scene.

 Next is a rough writing on Humphrey Bogart, someone “afraid of words” and someone who never did anything, but “sit and drink and talk to people.”
 She wrote about W.C.
-Fields getting better treatment than Bogart, he was seen as one who feared to be pushed aside and left to die in the Hollywood heap.
+Fields getting better treatment than Bogart, he was seen as one who feared being pushed aside and left to die in the Hollywood heap.
 She goes on to tell tales of other members or former members of Hollywood, some in negative ways, others in positive.
 Lulu in Hollywood features big-name gossip and a lot of surface appeal.

 A few more notes on Lulu in Hollywood, Alice in Wonderland, and Through the Looking Glass, and how they are so similar.

-With both Alice in Wonderland and Through the Looking Glass, Alice dreams of somewhere better, and it turns into something worse but ends in it all being a dream.
+In both Alice in Wonderland and Through the Looking Glass, Alice dreams of somewhere better, and it turns into something worse but ends in it all being a dream.
 Louise felt the same way with her life, going back and forth to Hollywood, and thinking it had everything, but in the end, it was all just a dream, and she found something so much better.

 Her writings have put Hollywood into a different perspective to others, that it’s not all glitz and glam.
 The producers want too much from their actors and actresses, and they don’t get enough in return.
 Those producers feel like they own their crew, and treat them poorly, and then all of a sudden, the crew turns on their producers, just like in Alice.